kneuro/survey/README.md

 # Compatibility

 Survey will run on Linux, Mac, Windows and BSD.
 Which versions of these operating systems Survey runs on is dependent on the installed software and dependencies.

+# On Development

+Survey, at the moment, is only developed with one branch (master, with the tag v0.0.01-alpha).
+This may change when the purpose of Survey has been fulfilled.